microsoft/dstoolkit-devcontainers/README.md

 ### How to Configure Azure DevOps CI Pipeline

-See <https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops> for how to setup a pipeline in Azure DevOps.
+See [create your first pipeline](<https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops>) for how to setup a pipeline in Azure DevOps.
 Note that to use the provided template in this repository, you will need to specify the path to `.azuredevops/ado-ci-pipeline-ms-hosted.yml` during the pipeline setup process in Azure DevOps.

 #### Choosing between Azure DevOps Microsoft-hosted vs Self-hosted CI Pipeline

 There are two templates for running a CI pipeline in Azure DevOps, a pipeline configuration that uses a Microsoft hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-ms-hosted.yml`) and a pipeline configuration that uses a self-hosted agent to run the pipeline (`.azuredevops/ado-ci-pipeline-self-hosted.yml`).

 The Microsoft hosted version is easiest to start with and recommended.
-Where you may consider switching to the self-hosted version, is when you have added several directories under `src` that have individual containers and the size of all the docker builds in the CI pipeline comes up against the 10GB disk storage limit for Microsoft hosted pipelines (see this link for resource limitations of Microsoft hosted agents: <https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations>).
+Where you may consider switching to the self-hosted version, is when you have added several directories under `src` that have individual containers and the size of all the docker builds in the CI pipeline comes up against the 10GB disk storage limit for Microsoft hosted pipelines (see [resource limitations of Microsoft hosted agents](<https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations>)).
 In this case (or when other resource constraints are met) switching to a self-hosted agent pipeline may be an option and the template at `.azuredevops/ado-ci-pipeline-self-hosted.yml` includes additional steps to help manage space consumed by CI pipeline runs.
 The two versions are otherwise identitical in terms of building each docker container under `src`, running pytest within each of these containers and publishing test results and coverage information.

 ### How to Configure Github Actions CI Pipeline